SunnyCQ/Lab-7/README.txt

  Reconstructed my entire code using git patch.
-This file is just to update this so i have something to commit.
+This file is just to update this so i have something to commit